Death of Mahsa Amini: Circumstances of death

 Amini had come to Tehran to visit her brother and on 13 September 2022 was arrested by the Guidance Patrol at the entry of the Shahid Haghani Expressway in Tehran while in the company of her family.
 She was then transferred to the custody of Moral Security.
-Her brother, who was with her when she was arrested, was told she would be taken to the detention center to undergo a "briefing class" and released an hour later.
-Her brother was later informed his sister had a heart attack and a brain seizure at the police station to which she had been taken.
-Two hours after her arrest, she was taken to Kasra Hospital.
+Amini's brother, who was with her when she was arrested, was told she would be taken to the detention center to undergo a "briefing class" and released an hour later.
+Amini was beaten by police shortly after her arrest, while in a police van.

-According to Amini's cousin, she was tortured and insulted in the van, as witnessed by her co-detainees.
 After she arrived at the police station, she began to lose vision and fainted.
+Two hours after her arrest, Amini was taken to Kasra Hospital.
 It took 30 minutes for the ambulance to arrive, and an hour and a half for her to get to Kasra hospital.
+Iranian police later denied beating Amini, claiming she had "suffered a sudden heart failure".
+Police later stated to her brother that his sister had a heart attack and a brain seizure at the police station to which she had been taken.

 For two days, Amini was in a coma in Kasra Hospital in Tehran.
 On 16 September, journalist Niloofar Hamedi (later arrested) broke the story of her coma, posting to Twitter a photo of Amini's father and grandmother crying and embracing in the hospital hallway.
 Amini died in the intensive care unit later that day.
+The clinic where Amini was treated released a statement on Instagram saying that she had already been brain dead when she had been admitted around 13 September.
+By 19 September, the post had been deleted.